ZEISS-PiWeb/PiWeb-Api/_pages/SDK/v2.0/022-basics/0221-basics-configuration.md

 --------------------------------------------------|------------------------------------------------------------------
 `string` Description | The description of the attribute.
 `ushort` Key | The unique key/identifier.
 `bool` QueryEfficient | Indicates if the attribute is efficient for filtering operations.
+This flag is currently unused but may be used in future web service versions.
 {% endcapture %}
 {{ table | markdownify | replace: '<table>', '<table class="table table-hover">' }}